-At half past two we went to Madame Jackson's home, which is called the home of 'Abbás Effendi, to meet Rhooah Khánum who had invited us to drive with her to the Holy Tomb of the Báb on the side of Mt.
+At half past two we went to Madame Jacksons' home, which is called the home of 'Abbás Effendi, to meet Rhooah Khánum who had invited us to drive with her to the Holy Tomb of the Báb on the side of Mt.
 Carmel.
 The blessed Master's carriage drove up for us and our hearts almost beat aloud to realize we were to drive in his carriage, with his beautiful daughter, to that Holy Tomb of the Báb, which every believer in the world knows about.
-Not only is its architecture very remarkable, but its location is positively commanding, built upon the solid rock of the great mountain, very high up from the sea and looking down the main avenue of Haifa, which leads direct to the sea; a stone pier or landing having been built a few years ago for the Emperor of Germany, who visited the Holy Land, entering by way of Haifa because here is a large German settlement that originally came to Hs.ifa because they had reckoned from prophecies that this is the part of the Holy Land from which the Voice of God will be proclaimed at the second coming of Christ.
+Not only is its architecture remarkable, but its location is positively commanding, built upon the solid rock of the great mountain, very high up from the sea and looking down the main avenue of Haifa, which leads direct to the sea.
+A stone pier or landing was built a few years ago at Haifa for the Emperor of Germany, who visited the Holy Land, entering by way of Haifa because there is a large German settlement here. $\{\{p13\}\}\}$

-A great interest existed in our hearts to see thoroughly this wonderful Tomb, and it had grown out of the work we had been doing for our Temple.
-After seeing its massive wails and solid masonry, we did not wonder that the Turkish Government had conceived the idea that The Master was building a great military fort.
-This Tomb is built to last for at least.
-8000 years, and one can quite believe it will after seeing it.
-There is quite a flower garden in front of this building and the wife of the keeper gathered a lovely bunch of red roses and brought them as a gift to us and later she came with a handful of violets.
-After Rhooah Khánum had explained the inner rooms - three in breadth, and, when complete, three in depth, we came out of the building to find this dear little keeper's wife had placed four chairs in front of the building and was waiting to serve us a cup of Persian tea, and we sat in that wonderful place, looking over to 'Akká and down to Elijah's cave and the enormous sweep of the bay, and we knew there was nowhere else on earth such a place.
+These Germans originally came to Haifa because they had reckoned from prophecies that this is the part of the Holy Land from which the Voice of God would be proclaimed at the second coming of Christ.
+A great interest existed in our hearts to see thoroughly this wonderful Tomb, and this desire had grown out of the work we had been doing for the Temple in America.
+After seeing its massive walls and solid masonry, we did not wonder that the Turkish Government might believe that the Master was building a great military fort.
+This Tomb is built to last for thousands of years, and one can quite believe it will after seeing it.
+There is a flower garden in front of this building and the wife of the keeper gathered a lovely bunch of red roses and brought them as a gift to us and later she came with a handful of violets.
+After Rhooah Khánum had explained the inner rooms - three in breadth, and, when complete, three in depth - we came out of the building to find this keeper's dear little wife had placed four chairs in front of the building and was waiting to serve us a cup of Persian tea, and we sat in that wonderful place, looking over to 'Akká and down to Elijah's cave and the wide sweep of the bay, and we knew there was nowhere else on earth another such a place.
 The Mercies of God, in this His Greatest Day, are so overwhelming that they are like a consuming fire.
 All of this had come to us in two days and we had not yet been to 'Akká.
-I said to our companion Bahá'í sister: "What must it be in the days before us if we have only touched, as it were, the hem of the garment?"
+I said to our Bahá'í sister companion:

+"What must it be in the days before us if we have only touched, as it were, the hem of the garment?" $\{\{p14\}\}\$